Roniasoft/NodeLink/document/newVersion/Main.md

 This architecture allows for a high degree of customization and flexibility, making NodeLink suitable for a wide range of applications.

+## Core Library

+The NodeLink core library provides a robust framework for building node-based applications.
+It includes:

+* A modular, MVC (Model-View-Controller) architecture
+* A customizable node system with support for various data types
+* A powerful signal-slot system for node interactions
+* Extensive Qt/QML integration for seamless UI development

 ## Key Features

 Here are some of the key features that make NodeLink a powerful tool for building node-based applications: